Welcome

 RNA

 Ribonucleic acid.
 Single-stranded.
-Bases: A-U (uracil replaces thymine), G-C. Carries instructions for protein synthesis.
+Bases: A-U (uracil replaces thymine), G-C.

 Gene